vitalii-samoilenko/ai-chat-bot/readme.md

 ```

 __Join__/__Leave__ will connect/disconnect bot to/from the destination channel.
-Connected bot will listen for messages tagged with its' __Username__.
+Connected bot will listen for messages tagged with its' __Botname__.
 Once received, they will be sent to the model using __Prompt__ format

 __Ban__/__Unban__, __Mod__/__Unmod__, __Welcome__/__Unwelcome__ and __Promote__/__Demote__ will add/remove usernames to/from __Banned__, __Moderated__, __Welcomed__ and __Promoted__ list correspondingly